 The combined toxicity risk of these 22 pesticides is estimated by the Pesticide Risk Metric.
 The risk is expressed as the percentage of species potentially affected (or conversely, protected) by the combined toxicity of the 22 pesticides over a standardised wet season (182 days from the first flush event).

-Access the Pesticide Risk Metric Dashboard
+Visit Pesticide Risk Metric Dashboard